danielsobrado/CCDAK-Exam-Questions/Security/Questions2.md

 **Explanation:**
 The `sasl.jaas.config` configuration in Kafka is used to specify the JAAS (Java Authentication and Authorization Service) configuration for SASL authentication.
 JAAS is a pluggable authentication framework used by Kafka to configure and handle authentication mechanisms.
 The `sasl.jaas.config` configuration allows you to provide the necessary authentication details, such as the login module, principal, and credentials, directly in the Kafka configuration.
 It eliminates the need for a separate JAAS configuration file.
 The value of `sasl.jaas.config` is a string that represents the JAAS configuration, including the login module class, principal, and any additional options required for authentication.
 It is a convenient way to configure SASL authentication settings directly in the Kafka broker or client configuration.

 **Answer:** C

+## Question 18

+What is the purpose of the `sasl.mechanism` configuration in Kafka SASL authentication?

+- A. To specify the SASL mechanism to be used for authentication (e.g., PLAIN, SCRAM)
+- B. To configure the SASL client and server callbacks for authentication
+- C. To set the path to the JAAS configuration file for SASL authentication
+- D. To enable or disable SASL authentication in Kafka

+**Explanation:**
+The `sasl.mechanism` configuration in Kafka is used to specify the SASL mechanism to be used for authentication.
+SASL (Simple Authentication and Security Layer) is a framework that provides authentication and optional encryption for network protocols.
+Kafka supports multiple SASL mechanisms, such as PLAIN, SCRAM (Salted Challenge Response Authentication Mechanism), and GSSAPI (Kerberos).
+The `sasl.mechanism` configuration allows you to choose the specific SASL mechanism that Kafka should use for authentication.
+For example, setting `sasl.mechanism=PLAIN` configures Kafka to use the PLAIN mechanism, which transmits credentials in plaintext.
+Setting `sasl.mechanism=SCRAM-SHA-256` configures Kafka to use the SCRAM mechanism with SHA-256 hashing for secure password-based authentication.
+The available SASL mechanisms depend on the Kafka version and the security libraries installed.

+**Answer:** A

+## Question 19

+What security protocol does Kafka use by default for communication between clients and brokers?

+- A. SSL/TLS
+- B. SASL_PLAINTEXT
+- C. PLAINTEXT
+- D. SASL_SSL

+**Explanation:**
+- B. default, Kafka uses the PLAINTEXT security protocol for communication between clients and brokers.
+The PLAINTEXT protocol does not provide any encryption or authentication and sends data in plain text over the network.
+It is the simplest and most basic security protocol in Kafka, offering no security measures out of the box.
+While PLAINTEXT is the default protocol, it is not recommended for production environments or sensitive data transmission.
+Instead, it is strongly advised to use more secure protocols like SSL/TLS (SSL) or SASL (SASL_PLAINTEXT or SASL_SSL) to ensure data confidentiality, integrity, and authentication between clients and brokers.

+**Answer:** C

+## Question 20

+Which security protocol in Kafka provides encryption for data in transit but does not offer authentication?

+- A. PLAINTEXT
+- B. SASL_PLAINTEXT
+- C. SSL
+- D. SASL_SSL

+**Explanation:**
+In Kafka, the SSL security protocol provides encryption for data in transit between clients and brokers but does not offer authentication.
+When the SSL protocol is used, all the data exchanged between clients and brokers is encrypted using SSL/TLS, ensuring confidentiality and integrity of the data.
+However, SSL alone does not handle authentication of the clients or brokers.
+It focuses solely on encrypting the communication channel.
+To achieve authentication in conjunction with encryption, you need to use the SASL_SSL protocol, which combines SSL encryption with SASL authentication.
+Alternatively, you can use SSL with separate authentication mechanisms like client certificates or Kerberos.

+**Answer:** C